-- From Lent through the first week in June, we plan to have a weekly exchange of songs that can be incorporated into our worship services.
+- During Lent we held a weekly exchange of songs that could be incorporated into our worship services.

-- All who are interested will visit St. Ambrose after our services.
-One week St. Ambrose will share a song, and the following week RMC will share a song, alternating each week.
+- All who were interested visited St. Ambrose after our services were over.
+One week St. Ambrose shared a song, and the following week RMC shared a song, alternating each week.

-- On the first Sunday in June, we’ll have a joint worship service at Pullen Park, singing the songs we have learned.
+- On May 14, we held a joint worship service at St. Ambrose, singing the songs we learned.

-In Spring 2023, the community will be invited to participate in a virtual panel discussion on the intersections of racial justice and queer justice.
+In Spring 2023, the community was invited to participate in an online panel discussion on the intersections of racial justice and queer justice.
 The recording of the discussion is available on YouTube.

-In June 2023, together with Southeast Raleigh Table and St. Ambrose Episcopal, we held a weekend anti-racism camp for the children of RMC and others in the community.
+In June 2023, together with Southeast Raleigh Table and St. Ambrose Episcopal, we held a weekend anti-racism camp for the children of these congregations and others in the community.

 THROUGH this year-long process, we hope to discern the next steps that RMC will take on our anti-racism journey.
 We enter this project with questions and an evolving roadmap, but the destination is unclear.
 How will God speak to us this year?

-The outline for this year-long learning focus is also available as a two-page PDF.
+The original outline for this year-long learning focus is also available as a two-page PDF.